- What Is A Credit Tradeline?

 See if a friend or relative will add you as an authorized user to an existing, positive credit card account.
 You can also ask for guidance from credit and lending professionals.

-But don’t stop there — once you’ve addressed your credit, take control of your personal finances by taking one of these online courses.
+- Take control of your personal finances by taking one of these online courses.

 [ DOWNLOAD: Get our Complete DIY Credit Repair Kit and learn how to get your credit back on track in less than 30 days! ]